Last editedNov 20224 min read

 The Faster Payments Service checks the payment instructions and forwards them to your supplier’s bank, known as the receiving bank.
 The receiving bank then checks that the account number is valid and informs the Faster Payments Service that it has accepted the payment (it may reject it).

 The Faster Payments Service then credits the receiving bank with the funds, then informs your bank that the transaction is complete.
 Your bank will then inform you of the payment status, Your supplier’s bank will then be credited with the funds.

 How long do Faster Payments take?

-This assumes that the receiving bank or building society also uses Faster Payments and that the amount being sent is within that bank’s limit (banks can choose to set their own limits, but £250,000 is often the upper limit).
+It is required that the receiving bank or building society also use Faster Payments, and the amount sent is within that bank's limit (banks can choose their own limits of up to the £1m allowed by the system).

-If there is confusion over the identity of the sender, the banks will need to perform extra security checks, which may delay payment further.
+If there is confusion over the sender's identity, the banks will need to perform extra security checks, which may delay payment further.

 Faster Payments can be made and received 24 hours a day, including weekends and bank holidays.

 These can vary according to whether you are making a Faster Payment from a personal account or a business account.
 Each bank or building society sets its own limits for both types of transactions.
 The Faster Payments website has handy lists showing each bank along with its transaction limits for both Business and Personal transactions.

 Bacs is another common UK payment system.
 It differs from Faster Payments in several ways, primarily the speed.
 Bacs payments take place directly from one bank account to another and are mainly used for handling Direct Debit and Direct Credit payments from organisations.
 Unlike Faster Payments, Bacs payments normally take three working days to clear.
 If you pay into someone’s account on a Monday, then the money will clear by Wednesday.